The job board industry is a thriving marketplace that connects employers with potential candidates.

 But how exactly do these platforms make money?
 We will delve into job boards’ various profit-saving methods, from charging employers for listings to offering premium services.

-By the end of this blog post, which will explore five business models job boards can leverage to generate revenue, you will have a strong understanding of the financial mechanics that power the job board industry.
+By the end of this blog post, which will explore five job board business models job boards can leverage to generate revenue, you will have a strong understanding of the financial mechanics that power the job board industry.

 Also Read: LinkedIn’s $10 Billion Milestone: Bridging the Gap Between Companies, Talent, and Customers